Q42/Meteor-Promissum/README.md

 In this example I call a Meteor method `doSomething`, and expect the result type to become `String`.
 Right now all Javascript primitives are supported: `Void`, `String`, `Bool` and `NSNumber` (for `Float`, `Int` and others).
 I plan on fixing supporting `Float`'s and `Int`'s directly instead of `NSNumber`.

-If you plan on more than one result type, allthough I would highly discurage, you always can use `AnyObject` and cast it yourself.
+If you plan on more than one result type, something I would highly discourage, you can always use `AnyObject` and cast it yourself.

-When the return type doesn't match the requested one, the method will throw an `MeteorError.UnexpectedResultType`.
+When the return type doesn't match the requested one, the method will throw a `MeteorError.UnexpectedResultType`.
 It'll also do some magic in handling some basic Meteor errors like `EndpointNotFound`

 If you plan on returning null in Javascript, you can also use the Optional version of `callMethodWithNamePromiseOptional`.
 This'll wrap `T` in `Optional<T>`, so the result would become i.e. `String?` or `NSNumber?`.